jkarstensen/meta/goals.md

 * community sourced
 * should evolve incrementally
 * make things more findable
+* ability to trace version history
+* ability to identify commonalities with other measurements, e.g., from the same or similar instruments
+* provide a means to share common analysis conventions, e.g., segmentation, thresholding
 * adopt existing standards to the extent possible, e.g., [GCMD Keywords](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords).
 See also [here](https://gcmd.nasa.gov/search/Keywords.do#keywords) and [here](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords)

 ## non-goals